0xGuillaume/.bootstrap/README.md

 # .bootstrap

-Bootstrap a ready to use a Fedora _like_ dev environment. 🐧​
+Bootstrap a ready to use Fedora _dev environment_. 🐧​

 ## Run the playbook